astrotars/the-stream-swiftui/README.md

 }
 ```

 This function generates a unique channel id and sets up a private channel that contains only the two members that are chatting.
-It returns the channel to via the completion.
+It returns the channel via the completion.

 Now that the view has a channel, it can boot a `StreamChatView`.
 This is a view that wraps Steam's `ChatViewController`.

 ### Step 2: Wrapping Stream's UI Components
-In the first part of this series we built our timeline view from scratch.
-In this part, we'll wrap Stream's UI components to makke our jobs easier.
+In the first part of this series, we built our timeline view from scratch.
+In this part, we'll wrap Stream's UI components to make our jobs easier.
 Stream provides convenient components to render a great chat experience with little work.
-There are no SwiftUI components yet, however, using Swift's built in support for `UIControllers` we can easily wrap Stream's library.
+There are no SwiftUI components yet, however, using Swift's built-in support for `UIControllers` we can easily wrap Stream's library.
 Let's see the code for `StreamChatView`:

 ```swift
 // ios/TheStream/PrivateChatView.swift:30